jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Cloud-Box-Document.md

 29. Document Index Card - Leading Metadata Management Model

 Enterprises can set the document type based on business and associate multiple metadata, such as sale contract, financial statement, research report and customer service tracking form.
-A document with the category “contract" can include metadata (document attributes) such as "owner", "contract amount", “project code", and "project date”, etc. The end user can select the "contract" index card template and fill in the values of all the attributes when uploading the document.
+A document with the category "contract" can include metadata (document attributes) such as "owner", "contract amount", "project code", and "project date", etc. The end user can select the "contract" index card template and fill in the values of all the attributes when uploading the document.
 After the index is completed, the user can search based on these attributes.